Last updated on June 14, 2024

 Radium traces

 Additionally, even a cleaned dial may still have traces of paint or tiny flecks of radioactive matter floating beneath the dial.
 Only a medical expert could advise on the exact dangers involved.
 A Geiger counter may indicate if your trench watch has radioactive content.
-The biggest danger is dropping your watch and smashing the dial.
+The biggest danger is dropping your watch and smashing the watch crystal.
 This could release tiny fragments of radioactive paint from the dial which could be inhaled into your lungs.
 The watch below, from my collection, contains traces of paint at the tip of the hour hand.
 It isn’t visible to the naked eye, but is clear under magnification.

 The choice to own a potentially radioactive timepiece is personal.
 If you are concerned about the radioactivity it is probably best to focus your attention on other antique watches.
 I wear my trench watches, perhaps once or twice a year.
 Therefore I feel that the exposure is minimal and I am happy to continue expanding my collection.